CC1288888/CHUOJUNZHANG/README.md

 ### Demo Result
 [{'summary_text': 'A selection of photographs from around the world showing the effects of torrential rain on people and animals.'}]
 ## Future Work
 The result with "facebook/bart-large-cnn" can address the scenario 2 well.
 But for scenario 1, the output from "facebook/bart-large-xsum" is too simple and lack of variety.
-To enrich the caption, making it more interesting and vivid, this model can be modified by text generator that trained on various writting style, e.g., the story generator.
+To enrich the caption, making it more interesting and vivid, this model can be modified by text generator trained on various writting style, e.g., the story generator.